addrummond/lingpaper.cls/README.markdown

 Commands that can be redefined:

 * `\leftheader`, `\rightheader` and `\centerheader` can be redefined to make simple adjustments to the content of the page headers.
-The headers are set using the fancyhdr package, so you can override them using fancyhdr directly.
+The headers are set using the fancyhdr package, so you can also override them using fancyhdr directly.

 * `\cftchapterfont`, `\cftsectionfont`, `\cftsubsectionfont` and `\cftsubsubsectionfont`.
 These set fonts for lines in TOC.